archiloque/jQuery-CompactWall/README.md

 It is a variation of the [masonry](http://masonry.desandro.com/) plugin to be used the vertical space is more important than keeping the blocks ordered.

+A more detailed documentation and some example can be found [here](http://archiloque.net/compactwall.html).

 # Usage

     <div id="container">